JHRobotics/softgpu/README.md

 ![](resource/docs/vmw-setup-3.png)

   - click on *USB Controller* and set *USB compatibility* to **USB 1.1** or remove USB controller completely
-  - click on *Display* but make sure, that **Accelerate 3D graphics** is turned **off** for installation = VMWare 7.x is painfully slow on 4/8-bit mode when is 3D acceleration enabled.
+  - click on *Display* but make sure, that **Accelerate 3D graphics** is turned **off** for installation = VMware 17.x is painfully slow on 4/8-bit mode when is 3D acceleration enabled.
 So, turn in off for installation and turn in on after SoftGPU is installed.
+On VMware 17.5 this was fixed, so you can enable HW acceleration before installation.

   - (optional) click on *Printer* and click *Remove* (if you don't plan to use this feature, you'll save yourself from a pointless warning message)
   - click on *New CD/DVD (IDE)* and point *Use ISO image file* to your Windows 98 installation CD ISO.